-In order to help renew the planet’s biocapacity and eliminate the carbon cost of construction, offsets offer real solutions.
+In order to help renew the planet’s biocapacity and eliminate the carbon cost of construction, offsets offer real carbon removal solutions.

 With a carbon offset program, the energy ‘footprint’ of the construction job, the materials and their processing and transport, and even the eventual maintenance of the structure can be eliminated!
 This is an environmental solution that can be applied before, during, or after the project is completed.

 Another benefit of carbon offsets is that they can be employed by anyone involved in the project, from the architect to the homeowner.
 The program enrollment for a project counts toward the building itself, regardless who orders it.

 Forestry projects used to create carbon offsets deliver effective solutions because the trees keep on sequestering carbon emissions their entire lives.